eijikominami/aws-cloudformation-templates/security/README.md

 ### IAM AccessAnalyzer

 This template enables ``IAM Access Analyzer``.
 IAM Access Analyzer sends results to ``Amazon SNS`` via ``Amazon EventBridge``.
-**After deploying it, you can designate the delegated IAM AccessAnalyzer administrator account for your organization**.
+After deploying it, [**you can designate the delegated IAM AccessAnalyzer administrator account**](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html) for your organization.

 ### AWS Security Hub

 This template enables the ``AWS Security Hub`` and sets up ``Amazon SNS`` and ``Amazon EventBridge`` to receive a message when the result of a compliance check changes to Failure.
-**After deploying it, you can designate the delegated AWS Security Hub administrator account for your organization**.
+After deploying it, [**you can designate the delegated AWS Security Hub administrator account**](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-securityhub.html) for your organization.
+You can enable Security Hub automatically [for new accounts](https://docs.aws.amazon.com/securityhub/latest/userguide/accounts-orgs-auto-enable.html) or [existing accounts](https://docs.aws.amazon.com/securityhub/latest/userguide/orgs-accounts-enable.html).

 ### Amazon GuardDuty

 This template enables ``Amazon GuardDuty``. ``Amazon GuardDuty`` only sends notifications when it detects findings of **MEDIUM or higher level**.
-**After deploying it, you can designate the delegated Amazon GuardDuty administrator account for your organization**.
+*fter deploying it, [**you can designate the delegated Amazon GuardDuty administrator account**](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html) for your organization.
 Choose Accounts in the navigation pane, and **Choose Enable in the banner at the top of the page**.
 This action automatically turns on the Auto-enable GuardDuty configuration so that GuardDuty gets enabled for any new account that joins the organization.